Panathinaikos B.C.: Giannakopoulos step down & new team management (2020–2023)

 On 12 April 2022, after a home defeat in a Greek Basket League regular season game against Olympiacos, in an unexpected turn of events, coach Priftis, general managers Diamantidis and Alvertis, and technical director Nikos Pappas were all fired by Panathinaikos, while president Panagiotis Triantopoulos resigned.
 Fragiskos Alvertis was given the option to stay with the club as team manager, but he declined, leaving Panathinaikos for the first time in his life after 32 years with the club.
 Former Panathinaikos coach Argyris Pedoulakis was immediately appointed as the team's new technical director, responsible for the team and the hiring of a new coach.
 On 14 April 2022, Panathinaikos announced the return of head coach George Vovoras for the remainder of the season, with former Lavrio B.C. head coach Christos Serelis joining as his assistant.
 According to the team's official press release, the massive changes were due to the failure to "create a basic core of athletes and build a team for today and especially for tomorrow," as well as economic challenges based on maintaining a balanced budget.

+Although Dimitris Giannakopoulos announced his comeback to Panathinaikos in June 2022, the 2022–23 budget was still based on the balance sheet.
+The season ended as an absolute failure, after the team did not manage to win a title for the first time in 27 years.
+Therefore, that summer the balance sheet plan was waived and Giannakopoulos decided to spend enough money to make Panathinaikos dominant again.